Special Collections and Preservation Division

 This series contains a three volume report to President Franklin D. Roosevelt, issued by the National Recovery Board.

-Photographs in the PCD collection have been removed and placed into the PCD Audio-visual Collection.
-They are listed at the end of the Box and Folder Inventory.
+Photographs are listed at the end of the Box and Folder Inventory.

 Separation Record: Oversized Materials